enegalan/cmdset/README.md

 - **List Presets**: View all saved command presets
 - **Remove Presets**: Delete presets you no longer need
 - **Persistent Storage**: Presets are saved to a file and persist between sessions
+- **Usage Statistics**: Track when presets were created and how often they're used
+- **Command Shortcuts**: Use short abbreviations for faster command entry
+- **JSON Format**: Modern, human-readable storage format
+- **Special Character Support**: Safely handles pipes, ampersands, and other special characters

 ## Building